Maxim Habanec presents Red Bull Steep Street!

 That will make for a big variety of different approaches.
 Who are you excited to see take this thing on?

-My favourites so far would be Jake or Angelo.
+My favorites so far would be Jake or Angelo.
 They both skate very differently, but they have all they need to take the win and go home with the money.

 Given that something like this has never been done before in Prague, is any part of you worried?